refaat31/refaat31.github.io/_tabs/about.md

 * Awarded by - *Islamic University of Technology*

 2. **City Highest in IGCSE Accounting in Riyadh**
-* Awarded in recognition of attaining the [city highest marks](https://drive.google.com/file/d/1uZTCl6foCABrn5vjdd6SCwNvxj49Duiq/view) in IGCSE Accounting Exam
+* Awarded in recognition of attaining the <a href="https://drive.google.com/file/d/1uZTCl6foCABrn5vjdd6SCwNvxj49Duiq/view" target="_blank">city highest marks</a> in IGCSE Accounting Exam
 * Awarded by - *Cambridge Learner Awards*